What Real Estate Agents Should Prepare For When Doing Home Inspections

 “Infrared and thermal inspections can be a huge value-add.
 After wrapping up a near-perfect inspection, we noticed moisture in the basement walls.
 We concluded that improper plodding allowed the neighborhood sewer to potentially flood this basement.
 Real estate agents should always require infrared cameras to inspect for historical water damage that will not otherwise be noticeable,” said Edmonson

 It’s easy to overlook some spots during a home inspection because of the general curb appeal of the home.
-However, a clean and beautiful home isn’t always an indication that the property is perfect.snake found in inspection
+However, a clean and beautiful home doesn’t always indicate that the property is perfect.

-Aaron Zombo of EverDry Toledo reveals what he learned after a “wild” experience he had, when he ran into this massive snake in a crawlspace.
+Aaron Zombo of EverDry Toledo reveals what he learned after a “wild” experience: he ran into this massive snake in a crawlspace.

 “It’s important for an agent to keep the basement, crawlspace, and foundation in mind when working on selling a home.
 It holds so much value to the rest of the home.
 An area that often goes overlooked, we also inspect the crawlspace or basement to ensure the home is as healthy as possible, especially for those trying to sell their home,” he said.